pyhys/minimalmodbus/README.txt

 Dependencies
 ------------
+Python versions 2.6 and higher are supported (including 3.x).

 This module relies on pySerial to do the heavy lifting, and it is the only dependency.
 You can find it at the Python package index: http://pypi.python.org/pypi/pyserial

-Python version 2.6 and 2.7 have been used to develop this software, but it is **probably** compatible with Python 3 (according to the 2to3 tool).

 Download and installation